MicrosoftDocs/power-platform/power-platform/admin/powerapps-privacy-delete-dsr.md

 * A paid Power Apps plan or a Power Apps plan trial.
 You can sign-up for a 30-day trial at [https://make.powerapps.com/trial](https://make.powerapps.com/trial).
 Trial licenses can be renewed if they've expired.

 * [Microsoft 365 global admin](/microsoft-365/admin/add-users/about-admin-roles) or [Microsoft Entra global administrator](/entra/identity/role-based-access-control/permissions-reference) permissions if you need to search through another user's resources.
-(Note that Environment Admins only have access to those environments and environment resources for which they have permissions.)
+(Note that environment admins only have access to those environments and environment resources for which they have permissions.)

 ## Step 1: Delete or reassign all environments created by the user
 As an administrator, you have two decisions to make when processing a DSR delete request for each environment that the user created: